West Garfield County town election petitions due Jan. 22

 Municipal elections for the western Garfield County towns of Parachute, Silt and New Castle are coming up April 3.
 Those interested in running for open town council seats must fill out petitions and return them to their respective town halls by the close of business on Jan.
 22.

-Each of the elections will be conducted by mail ballot, and each town will decide up to four trustee seats and the mayor.
+Each of the elections will be conducted by mail ballot, and each town will decide four trustee seats and the mayor.

-In Silt, Mayor Rick Aluise's seat is up after he took office in 2014.
-The trustee seats of incumbents Bryan Fleming, Alan White and Aron Diaz Justin Brintal are also up for reelection.
-Silt Board of Trustees members serve four-year terms when elected, however White's open seat will only be for a two-year term after he filled a seat when former Trustee T.J Tucker resigned in 2017.
+In Silt, Mayor Rick Aluise’s seat is up after he took office in 2014.
+The trustee seats of incumbents Bryan Fleming, Alan White and Justin Brintal are also up for re-election.
+Silt Board of Trustees members serve four-year terms when elected, however White’s open seat will only be for a two-year term after he filled a seat when former Trustee T.J Tucker resigned in 2017.